jbmorley/little-luggable/README.md

 ## Overview

-A simple Cyberdeck built around the Raspberry Pi and the Pelican 1150 case.
+A cyberdeck built around the Raspberry Pi and the Pelican 1150 case with a completely custom keyboard designed to perfectly fit the lid of the Pelican 1150.
 Loosely based on Jay Doscher's [Metal Kit](https://doscher.com/work/metal-kit).

 ## Parts